Madonna and religion: Spiritual seeking

 After her introduction to the Kabbalah studies, Madonna assisted for years to the Kabbalah Centre in Los Angeles, introduced by her friend Sandra Bernhard.
-The Centre attracted several Hollywood celebrities from Elizabeth Taylor to Britney Spears, but Madonna attracted "bigger headlines" according to Los Angeles Times journalists Harriet Ryan and Kim Christensen.
-In 2011, Reuters explored Madonna's crucial role for Centre's rise, with an insider stating: "Everything changed once Madonna began to study".
-The Centre was "widely associated with its famous member, Madonna" wrote Katherine Stewart.
-In Jewish Mysticism and Kabbalah (2011), Madonna was described as their most important follower, as she drew "extraordinary publicity to the Kabbalah Centre and induced many people to explore its offering".
-British author Harry Freedman also called her "the most prominent" Centre's devotee.
+The centre attracted several Hollywood celebrities from Elizabeth Taylor to Britney Spears, but Madonna attracted "bigger headlines" according to Los Angeles Times investigative journalists Harriet Ryan and Kim Christensen.
+Publications and authors, including Reuters in 2011, Katherine Stewart in 2012, and British author Harry Freedman in 2019, similarly elaborated how Madonna drew extraordinary publicity to the centre, leading to her being called their most prominent devotee.
 According to American scientist Peter Gleick, she also made famous their "Kabbalah water".

-Into the 2010s, it remained unclear if Madonna kept studying Kabbalah or if she still an active member of the Centre.
-In 2017, a Vice contributor explained that many celebrities, stopped attend the Centre or studying Kabbalah.
-In 2011, British tabloid Daily Mirror and other media outlets, reported that Madonna considered joining Opus Dei.
-Editor Pedro Marrero expressed in 2020, that she has been a spiritual woman who has always sought God.
-American director Mary Lambert describes that "Madonna is a very religious person in her own way".
+Into the 2010s, it remained unclear if Madonna kept studying Kabbalah or if she was still an active member of the centre.
+In 2017, a Vice contributor explained that many celebrities, stopped attend the centre or studying Kabbalah.
+In 2011, British tabloid Daily Mirror and other media outlets, reported that Madonna considered joining Opus Dei, although Spanish newspaper El Confidencial reported it was a hoax.
+In 2020, editor Pedro Marrero interprets that Madonna has been a spiritual woman who has always sought God.
+Mary Lambert, director of her video "Like a Prayer", describes that "Madonna is a very religious person in her own way".
 Madonna herself, told Terry Wogan, in a 1991 interview, "I'm spiritual, religious".
-By 2022, she declared that spends some of her time praying for other people.
+By 2022, she declared that spends some of her time praying for others.
 She reportedly prays before a stage show, and for what academic Akbar Ahmed called Madonna, the "pop philosopher of postmodernist culture" in the 1990s.